elementor/elementor-developers-docs/src/theme-conditions/sub-conditions.md

-# Sub Conditions
+# Sub-Conditions

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

-Conditions can have sub-conditions to apply strick conditions.
-A good example, all `Singular` pages, or only the `Posts`, or a specific post.
-Sub conditins help the user to narrow the main condition and focus the condition.
+Conditions can have sub-conditions in order to narrow the conditions.
+For example, instead of applying a condition to all `Singular` pages, applying it only to `Posts`, or a specific post.
+Sub-conditions help the user focus the main condition.

-## Sub Condition Methods
+## Sub-Condition Methods

-When conditions have sub conditions, the condition class need to use the following two methods:
+When conditions have sub-conditions, the condition class needs to use the following two methods:

 ```php
 class Elementor_Test_Condition extends \ElementorPro\Modules\ThemeBuilder\Conditions\Condition_Base {